-Antwan Jones is an Associate Professor of Sociology and of Africana Studies at The George Washington University.
+Dr. Jones is Associate Professor with appointments in Sociology, Epidemiology, and Africana Studies at The George Washington University.
 Receiving degrees from Duke University and Bowling Green State University, he has published research on various different health outcomes.
 However, he focuses his research on the residential and neighborhood context in which individuals live as a way to understand health disparities among marginalized populations.

 Dr. Jones is a sociologist and former board member of the Capital City Area Health Education Center, the Society for the Study of Social Problems, and the American Sociological Association.
 He is also a former city representative on the Washington DC Commission on African-American Affairs.